anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {
   "version": 1,
-  "status": "enroll-success",
+  "status": true,
   "reason": "Pledge has processed the enrollment exchange successfully."
+  "reason-context": {
+    "pbs-details": "Pledge has processed the enrollment exchange successfully."
   }
+}
 ~~~~
 {: #stat_example_bootstrap title='status-bootstrap JSON Pledge Status Data Example' artwork-align="left"}

-The status-operation enumeration defines the following values with the given semantics, while additional information MAY be provided in the `reason` or `reason-context` members:
+For the "pos-details" reason-context the following status values with the given semantics are defined, while additional information MAY be provided in the `reason` member:

 * `connect-success`: Pledge could successfully establish a connection to another peer.
   The pledge signs the response message using its domain-owner signed EE certificate/credentials.